 - Click

-- Copy the
+Register - Copy the

-.
+Application (client) IDandDirectory (tenant) ID.
 You will need to input these values into the Cloudflare dashboard. - From the sidebar, select

-.
+Certificates & Secretsand createNew client secret.
 Select the expiration acccording to your policies or select the maximum of 24 months. - Copy the client secret

-provided by Microsoft.
+Valueprovided by Microsoft.
 This will be displayed once by the portal. - From the sidebar, select

 - profile